 From the very best of Britain’s coastline to wonderful walks amid woods and streams, it’s all on offer during Boscastle’s increasingly popular Walking Week.

-This year sees an extended range of walks and activities for you to pick and mix from, with the aim to have something for all ages and abilities.
+2023 will see an extended range of walks and activities for you to pick and mix from, with the aim to have something for all ages and abilities.